Southwest Network for Economic and Environmental Justice: Origins

 SNEEJ was started in April 1990 during a People of Color Regional Activist Dialogue on Environmental Justice set up by the Southwest Organizational Project (SWOP).
+This reflected the broader U.S. environmental justice movement, which grew from concerns that pollution, hazardous waste, and other environmental harms disproportionately affected low-income communities and communities of color.
+Richard Moore first started his contributions to his community in Albuquerque, but soon realized that the environmental injustices occurring in low-income neighborhoods were a country-wide issue.
 Richard Moore served as the Executive Director of SNEEJ from 1993 to 2010 before he took on the role of Senior Advisor.
 He had also been a founding member of SWOP but left the organization in the 1990s.
 SNEEJ was formed in response to a growing concern for the economic and environmental exploitation of communities of color, Indigenous peoples, and low-income populations in the southwest of the United States.
 The network was founded as a coalition of grassroots organizations in the southwest, but later grew to include organizations from Northern Mexico, seeking to challenge present inequalities while also providing a platform for collaboration and support amongst those involved.
 SNEEJ has worked on issues including the usage of harmful pesticides in agricultural communities, lead poisoning, landfill regulations, and how they affect marginalized communities of color.
 Through its work, the network sought to bring together organizations and individuals from diverse racial, cultural, and social communities to create and advocate for solutions to environmental and economic issues.
 SNEEJ also provides training and leadership development opportunities and resources.
+In a letter addressed to David Chatfield on May 24, 1990 from Richard Moore, he expressed the needed support for training and resources for the organization to speak and address environmental issues for themselves.
+Environmental organizations were growing frustrations from a lack of diversification in leadership roles throughout the environmental justice movement.
+Richard Moore believed that the environmental movement was multiracial and must work hand-in-hand with civil and human rights to create a widespread and inclusive change.